 What are the OSHA Recordkeeping Logs?

 There are three types of OSHA recordkeeping logs, the OSHA Form 301, 300, and 300A.
 We have described each log and their requirements below.
 Organizations covered under OSHA must complete these recordkeeping logs for all work-related OSHA recordable injury and illnesses.

 The OSHA 301 is an Injury and Illness Incident Report form, which must be filled out when a recordable work-related injury or illness occurs.
 According to OSHA regulations, the 301 log must include details of the incident, including the extent and severity of an injury or illness, employee information and medical information.

 Within seven days after receiving information about an incident, employers are required to fill out this form (though employer may use an equivalent form).
 It also must be kept on file for five years following the year during which the injury or illness happened.

 OSHA Form 300

 According to OSHA regulations, the 300 log must include details of the incident, including the employee information, date of incident, and number of missed or restricted work days due to the incident.
 Employers are required to complete and maintain an OSHA 300 log for the year, accompanying the various 301 logs filed for each individual incident.
 Organizations inspected by OSHA are required to produce a copy of their log upon request.

-OSHA also requires organizations to redline incidents (draw a red line through incidents that were once thought to be OSHA recordable but are no longer OSHA recordable.
+Sometimes during the course of an incident investigation, new information may come to light and an incident that was once thought to be OSHA recordable is no longer OSHA recordable.
 In these cases, OSHA requires organizations to redline the incident on the OSHA 300 log.
 For more about redlining check out our redlining blog post.